fooltowise/NeroNotes/Nero's Notes/Lifco AB and Ahlberg Cameras - Portfolio Company and Post-Acquisition Review.md

 I think Ulf Ahlberg, the founder of the company wanted to retire.
 Ulf managed the company as a family business and I think maybe it grew a little larger than he wanted.
 Of course, he probably made good money on it and could retire in good style.
 I’m guessing but I would be surprised if that wasn’t one of the reasons.

-### Do you have any sense of why they chose Lifco?
-Were they maybe more than one potential bidder for the company or was it just something that was negotiated with Lifco?
+### Do you have any sense of why they chose [[Lifco]]?
+Were they maybe more than one potential bidder for the company or was it just something that was negotiated with [[Lifco]]?

-If I continue guessing, from what I’ve learned about Lifco, we were quite self-sufficient and that was probably something that the former CEO and the new CEO liked about the deal, to continue their path but have a larger company covering their back and trying to continue growth.
+If I continue guessing, from what I’ve learned about [[Lifco]], we were quite self-sufficient and that was probably something that the former CEO and the new CEO liked about the deal, to continue their path but have a larger company covering their back and trying to continue growth.

 ### More financial firepower so to speak.

 Yes.
 To be able to quote on these bigger projects.

-### What you’re telling me is what I’ve heard others tell me as well, that was an important selling point for Lifco, that they buy the companies but then they let them continue to run and operate independently.
-When you were there did you have regular interaction with Lifco headquarters?
+### What you’re telling me is what I’ve heard others tell me as well, that was an important selling point for [[Lifco]], that they buy the companies but then they let them continue to run and operate independently.
+When you were there did you have regular interaction with [[Lifco]] headquarters?

 The CEO had weekly economic follow-ups.
 From the development side we had annual board meetings.

-### The president of Brokk was the intermediary or manager between Ahlberg and Lifco?
+### The president of Brokk was the intermediary or manager between Ahlberg and [[Lifco]]?

 Correct.

-### Not the Lifco CEO, Fredrik Karlsson?
+### Not the [[Lifco]] CEO, Fredrik Karlsson?

 That’s correct.
 You have a good memory or you’re well informed!
 Fredrik Karlsson, yes.
 He was there a couple of times every year to understand where we are, where we were heading and we could get his point of view on strategic decisions and where we should try to focus on next year’s development.
 Not more than once, twice a year.